dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## MQTT QoS 1: features

-* Message arrives at least once
 * Guaranteed delivery
+* Messages are queued by the sender
 * A client may retransmit a message if it does not receive a puback after a reasonable amount of time
-* Messages are queued by the sender
+* Message arrives at least once
-* Slower
+* Slower than QoS 1

 ## MQTT QoS 1: use when ..

-* You need to get every message
+* Application cannot tolerate the loss of messages
-* Application layer handles duplicates
+* Application layer handles duplicated messages
-* Functional requirements do not tolerate QoS 2 overhead

 ## MQTT QoS 2